esiqveland/balancer/README.md

   - [X] `netbalancer`: DNS lookup returned 0 hosts
   - [X] `netbalancer`: DNS lookup returned error.
 We just log the error, effectively ignoring it
     - [ ] on error, return lookup error?
+    - [ ] setting the hostlist to empty on error seems a bit drastic

 ## Known limitations